No. 23 Squadron RAF

-Number 23 Squadron is a squadron of the Royal Air Force responsible for 'day-to-day space operations', having been reformed in January 2021, as the first "space squadron".
-Up until its disbandment in October 2009, it operated the Boeing Sentry AEW1 Airborne Warning And Control System (AWACS) aircraft from RAF Waddington, Lincolnshire.
+No. 23 Squadron is a dormant squadron of the Royal Air Force.
+Prior to its disbandment in October 2009, it operated the Boeing E-3D Sentry AEW1 aircraft from RAF Waddington, Lincolnshire.

 History

-First World War
+First World War (1915–1919)

-No. 23 Squadron of the Royal Flying Corps was formed at Fort Grange, Gosport on 1 September 1915, commanded by Louis Strange and equipped with a mixture of types.
-A detachment of Royal Aircraft Factory B.E.2C's were deployed to Sutton's Farm to act as night fighters to oppose raids by German Zeppelins, but no successful interceptions resulted.
-The squadron moved to France on 16 March 1916 flying FE2b two-seat pusher fighters.
-The squadron used the FE2b on close-escort duties and to fly standing patrols to engage hostile aircraft wherever they could be found, helping to establish air superiority in the build-up to the Battle of the Somme.
+No. 23 Squadron of the Royal Flying Corps was formed at Fort Grange, Gosport on 1 September 1915, commanded by Louis Strange and equipped with a mixture of aircraft types.
+A detachment operating the Royal Aircraft Factory B.E.2c was deployed to Sutton's Farm airfield to act as night fighters to oppose raids by German Zeppelin airships, but there were no successful interceptions.
+The squadron moved to France on 16 March 1916 flying the Royal Aircraft Factory F.E.2b two-seat pusher fighter.
+The squadron used the F.E.2b on close-escort duties and to fly standing patrols to engage hostile aircraft wherever they could be found, helping to establish air superiority in the build-up to the Battle of the Somme.

-By the end of the year the "Fee" was obsolete, and the Squadron started to receive Spad S.VII single-seat fighters in February 1917, with its last F.E.2s in April 1917.
-23 Squadron flew its SPADs both on offensive fighter patrols over the front and low-level strafing attacks against German troops.
-In December 1917 it replaced its SPAD S.VII with the more powerful and heavier armed Spad S.XIII.
-The squadron converted to Sopwith Dolphins in April 1918 until it disbanded just after the war on 31 December 1919.
-It numbered 19 aces among its ranks during the war, including:
+By the end of the year the F.E.2b was obsolete, and the squadron started to receive Spad S.VII single-seat fighters in February 1917, with its last F.E.2 withdrawn in April 1917.
+The squadron flew its SPADs both on offensive fighter patrols over the frontline and low-level strafing attacks against German troops.
+In December 1917, it replaced its SPAD S.VII with the more powerful and heavier armed Spad S.XIII.